hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/building-blocks.md

 ## Castor - DID Module

-Castor is a building block of Atala Prism that provides a suite of decentralized identifier (DID) operations.
+Castor is a building block of Atala Prism that provides a suite of decentralised identifier (DID) operations.
 DIDs are unique digital identities that are self-sovereign, meaning they are owned and controlled by the individual or entity they represent.

 Castor provides users with the ability to create, manage, and resolve DIDs in a user-controlled manner.
 This means that users have complete control over their digital identity, including the ability to create new DIDs, update existing ones, and delete them if necessary.

-In terms of managing DIDs, Castor allows users to associate data with their DIDs, including personal information, credentials, and other relevant data.
-This data can be used to build a comprehensive digital profile that represents the user's online identity.

-The resolving capabilities of Castor allow users to retrieve the data associated with a specific DID, including any credentials that have been issued to the user.
-This allows users to easily and securely share their credentials with others, such as employers, schools, and other organizations.
+Castor is designed to support a variety of DID methods, including full support of the in-house Prism DID method, as well as other widely-used methods such as the Peer DID method.
+This enables users to choose the DID method that best suits their needs and allows for interoperability with other systems and platforms.

-By providing a suite of user-controlled DID operations, Castor empowers individuals and organizations to take control of their digital identity and to manage their online reputation in a secure and transparent manner.
-This is a key aspect of the self-sovereign identity paradigm, as it enables users to control their personal information and digital footprint without relying on centralized authorities.
+By providing a suite of user-controlled DID operations, Castor empowers individuals and organisations to take control of their digital identity and to manage their online reputation in a secure and transparent manner.
+This is a key aspect of the self-sovereign identity paradigm, as it enables users to control their personal information and digital footprint without relying on centralised authorities.

 ## Pollux - Verifiable Credential Module